ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 {: #fig-capsule-virtual-cid title="Virtual Target Connection ID Capsule Format"}

 Connection ID Length
-: The length of the conneciton ID being acknowledged, which is between 0 and
+: The length of the connection ID being acknowledged, which is between 0 and
 255. Note that in QUICv1, the length of the Connection ID is limited to 20 bytes, but QUIC invariants allow up to 255 bytes.